quidprocrow/javascript-continued-learning/README.md

 two()
 // 4

+// Note that this is returning a function that will run after its parent function has already returned.

 // Why does this illustrate closure?
 // Closure describes everything that two has access to here.
 // What it has access to is both determined by the scope chain of its declaration
-// and the specific execution context created when it was originally invoked.
+// and the specific execution context created when it was originally invoked,
+// where that context  defines what values exist in memory for this particular function.
 // Its scope chain allows it to have access to inc and sum in the parent
 // context.
 // Its execution context has '2' marked as the incrementor in memory, so it